Supercharge Excel with the ‘Excel 4 CRE’ Add-In (Updated May 2023)

 Today, we’re thrilled to share with the A.CRE community a new timesaving (and free) Excel tool: the ‘Excel 4 CRE’ Add-in!
-Over the past several months, we at A.CRE (together with our new favorite companion, ChatGPT!) have been working to develop this Excel add-in.
-And today, we’re excited to release the publicly available version.
+Over the past year, we at A.CRE (together with our new favorite companion, ChatGPT!) have been developing and sharing this Excel add-in.

 This add-in seeks to save each one of us time by helping speed along modeling tasks common to real estate.
 The add-in is very much in its infancy, and so we look forward to hearing your thoughts for how we can improve it.
 As we receive that feedback from you and use the add-in ourselves, we’ll look to improve and expand the add-in’s capability in the coming months and years.